4c692826/190110r.course.project/README.md

   same as codebook.rmd, but in html format for easy visualization withtou RStudio.

-* data.cvs:
+* week4.project.csv.zip:

-  the final tidy dataset, with all variable and no conversions
+  the final tidy dataset, with all variable and no conversions. compressed due to large size.

 * run_analysis.r: